IgniteUI/indigo-design-docfx/en/components/accordion.md

 ## Expansion Panel States

-The Expansion Panel have `Disabled` and `Expanded,` which can be toggled on and off for the selected Expansion Panel.
+The Expansion Panel has `Disabled` and `Expanded` states, which can be toggled on and off for the selected Expansion Panel.
 Check [Expansion Panels](expansion-panel.md)

 <img class="responsive-img" src="../images/accordion_disabled-panel.png" srcset="../images/accordion_disabled-panel@2x.png 2x" />